 When sourcing Information Technology (IT) equipment, including computers, printers and computer networks, we work with suppliers to purchase equipment that is energy efficient.
 All of Power Financial's IT equipment is “Energy Star” certified.

 We support local small- and medium-sized businesses by purchasing their products and services.
 For example, our local food catering service is encouraged to use only natural and pesticide-free ingredients, and to purchase local products.

 As part of the process followed by Great-West Life when determining potential suppliers’ suitability to work with them, questions are asked about their strategy and activities related to the environment, sustainability and other facets of corporate social responsibility.
 When deemed applicable, suppliers must also agree to abide by the appropriate elements of their Code of Business Conduct and Ethics.

 IGM Financial continually seeks opportunities to reduce paper used for communications, marketing, reporting, and other business operations.
-The company also looks for ways to increase the use of recycled paper and paper from responsibly managed forests; 100% of their office paper used in photocopiers and printers is from responsibly managed forests.
+The company also looks for ways to increase the use of recycled paper and paper from responsibly managed forests; 100 per cent of their office paper used in photocopiers and printers is from responsibly managed forests.
 All photocopiers are also pre-programmed to print double-sided and track usage to determine priorities for paper reduction projects.